EnFlexIT/AgentWorkbench/01_getting-started/install-agentworkbench.md

 ![](/assets/01_installAgentWorkbench.png)

 Extract Agent.Workbench at a desired location on your file system.
+Afterwards start the executable of the workbench \(e.g. AgentGUi.exe, agentgui.app or AgentGui\).
+After the splash, the main application window appears and will execute the benchmark.